mimoo/NoiseGo/disco/specification.md

 ### 1.2.
 How to Read This Document

 This specification is an extension of the Noise protocol framework revision 32.
 It relies for the most part on Noise's specification, while heavily modifying some other parts.
 Major changes can be seen in the next section.
 To implement the Disco extension, a Strobe implementation respecting the functions of the [section 3.2 of this document](#3-2-functions) is required.
 None of the [cryptographic algorithms of Noise](http://noiseprotocol.org/noise.html#crypto-functions) are required.
-Furthermore, neither of the [CipherState](http://noiseprotocol.org/noise.html#the-cipherstate-object) object and the [SymmetricState](http://noiseprotocol.org/noise.html#the-symmetricstate-object) object are necessary.
+Furthermore, neither the [CipherState](http://noiseprotocol.org/noise.html#the-cipherstate-object) or the [SymmetricState](http://noiseprotocol.org/noise.html#the-symmetricstate-object) object are necessary.
 When implementing Noise with the Disco extension, simply implement the HandshakeState object following the changes described in [section 4 of this document](#-4-modifications-to-the-handshakestate).
 For pre-shared symmetric keys, refer to [section 5](#5-modifications-to-pre-shared-symmetric-key); for advanced features, refer to [section 6](#6-modifications-to-advanced-features).

 ### 1.3.
 Major changes